Digital-Grinnell/dlad-blog/content/posts/075-Islandora-MODS-Post-Processing.md

 This is an optional, but recommended, step at the end of the workflow, and it is intended for use by a system admin, presumably the same person who executed steps 4 and 5.
 The process calls for running a new _Drush_ command inside the _Apache_ container on the _Digital.Grinnell_ host.

-To process a collection after completion of steps 4 and 5, all that's required is running a `drush islandora_mods_post_processing`.
+To process a collection after completion of steps 4 and 5, all that's required is running `drush islandora_mods_post_processing`.
 Running that command with the `--help` option produces:

 ```
 [islandora@dgdocker1 ~]$ docker exec -it isle-apache-dg bash